The significance of Kichiku Ryu for the student

 Kyu Myoan-ji was largely independent from the Fuke sect’s headquarters in the capital (Ichigetsu-ji and Reiho-ji).
-This was reflected in the music which had a largely different notation system.
+They actually had a long standing feud with them over who was older.
+They used a different notation system from the rest of Japan.
 According to one document the first Ryu or “school” founded at Myoan-ji was called the Kichiku Ryu.

-Ozaki Shinryu (Shinryo is the older pronunciation) (1820-1888) taught the honkyoku of Myoan-ji and his student Katsura Shozan (1856-1942) became head of the school when Shinryu’s chosen successor died at an early age.
-Shozan renamed the school Shinpo, presumably from Kichiku Ryu, and added many more honkyoku pieces to the repertoire among other changes.
+Ozaki Shinryo (Shinryo is the older pronunciation of Shinryu) (1820-1888) taught the honkyoku of Myoan-ji and his student Katsura Shozan (1856-1942) became head of the school when Shinryo’s chosen successor died at an early age.
+Shozan renamed the school Shinpo and added many more honkyoku pieces to the repertoire, among other apparent changes.
 Shozan attracted many students and was known as the “last Komuso“.
 (More history of Myoan-ji can be read on the Myoan blog page by Dean Seicho Del Bene.)

 Translating Ozaki Shinryu’s scores